fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 ### "Start with the user experience, then work backwards"

-Designed for nurses wearing gloves in dim hallways.
+Designed for caregivers wearing gloves in dim hallways.
 Everything else follows from that reality.

 ### "If users need a manual, the design has failed"

-Status appears.
-Nurse understands.
-Nurse continues caring for patients.
+Status appears. caregiver understands. caregiver continues caring for patients.
 No explanation needed.

 ### "Say no to 1,000 things"